Azure/AzOps/README.md

 ## Design Objectives

-This GitHub Action is rooted in the principle that **Everything in Azure is a resource** and to operate at-scale, it should be managed declaratively to **determine target goal state** of the overall platform.
+The AzOps GitHub Action is rooted in the principle that **Everything in Azure is a resource** and to operate at-scale, it should be managed declaratively to **determine target goal state** of the overall platform.

-In that spirit, this reference implementation has following three tenets:
+In that spirit, the AzOps implementation has following three tenets:

 ![](./docs/media/implementation-scope.png)